Absorption Costing

 Absorption costing, sometimes called “full costing,” is a managerial accounting method for capturing all costs associated with manufacturing a particular product.
 All direct and indirect costs, such as direct materials, direct labor, rent, and insurance, are accounted for when using this method.Under generally accepted accounting principles (GAAP), U.S. companies may use absorption costing for external reporting, however variable costing is disallowed.

-Definition: Absorption costing, sometimes referred to as “full costing,” is a managerial accounting method used to capture all costs associated with manufacturing a specific product.
+Absorption costing, sometimes referred to as 'full costing', is a managerial accounting method used to capture all costs associated with manufacturing a specific product.
 Under this method, all direct and indirect costs, such as direct materials, direct labor, rent, and insurance, are included.

-Origin: The origin of absorption costing can be traced back to the early 20th century, during the Industrial Revolution, which spurred large-scale production and complex manufacturing processes.
-To allocate costs more accurately, businesses began adopting this method.
-Over time, absorption costing became widely accepted and is now part of Generally Accepted Accounting Principles (GAAP).
+The origin of absorption costing can be traced back to the early 20th century, when the industrial revolution spurred rapid growth in manufacturing, necessitating more precise methods for calculating product costs.
+As accounting standards evolved, absorption costing became part of the Generally Accepted Accounting Principles (GAAP).